 Finally, there are META tags.
 These HTML tags can really distinguish your site from the rest of the pile.
 The META tags that most search engines read are the description and keywords tags.
 Within the description tags, you should type a brief description of the Web page.
 It should be similar but more detailed than the title.
 Within the keywords tags, you should list 5-20 words that relate to the content of the page.
 Using META tags can significantly boost your search engine ranking.

 So what happens when a bunch of sites all have similar titles, content, and META tags?
 Well, most search engines choose to list the most popular sites first.
 But then how do you get into the most popular sites?
 The best way is to submit your site to Web directories (not just search engines) and get other sites to link to yours.
-It can be a long climb to the top, but your perserverance will pay off.
-For more tips on SEO, visit the Submit Corner Web site.
+It can be a long climb to the top, but your perseverance will pay off.